AdithyaNarayann/True_Face_Detector/README.md

 ## ✅ Practical Tips

-- Keep your `real_fake/` dataset organized and balanced where possible.
+- Keep `real_fake/` organized and aim for class balance; the training uses class-weighted loss but oversampling can help when imbalance is severe.
-- If you have a GPU, training will be substantially faster; AMP is already enabled.
-- Use `requirements.txt` for reproducible installs (you've already generated it).
+- Use `requirements.txt` for reproducible installs and prefer a GPU for training (AMP is enabled in `train.py`).

+---
+## 📜 License

+---

+## 🔧 Future Improvements

+- Add a validation split and checkpointing to save the best model by validation accuracy instead of final epoch weights.
+- Report per-class metrics (precision, recall, F1) and plot a confusion matrix to identify error modes.
+- Experiment with stronger backbones (ResNet-50, EfficientNet) or unfreeze additional layers for deeper fine-tuning.
+- Address class imbalance more aggressively (oversampling, focal loss) or ensemble multiple fine-tuned models.

 ---